KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Styling-Article.md

 ## Style Modifiers

-KeyboardKit defines custom styles for its various view.
-For instance, the ``Keyboard`` ``Keyboard/Button`` view has a ``Keyboard/ButtonStyle`` that can be applied with the ``SwiftUICore/View/keyboardButtonStyle(_:)`` view modifier.
+KeyboardKit defines styles for its various view, which can be applied with style view modifiers.
+For instance, the ``KeyboardView`` has a ``KeyboardViewStyle`` that can be applied with the ``SwiftUICore/View/keyboardViewStyle(_:)`` modifier.

 Most views have static, standard styles that can be replaced by custom styles to change the global default style for that particular view.
+Some views have dynamic view modifiers, that provide you with a parameter object for contextual values.

 ---